PaulusBoskabouter/BasicPhylo/README.md

 # BasicPhylo
-BasicPhylo is a tool that compares sample WGS data to a set of reference organisms(extracted from The new phylogeny of the genus Mycobacterium: The old and the news Tortoli et al.).
+BasicPhylo is a tool that compares sample WGS data to a set of reference organisms(extracted from The new phylogeny of the genus Mycobacterium: The old and the news, Tortoli et al.).

 ## Running BasicPhylo
 This github has been equipped with an example sample (please note that this sample has been reduced in size by 66%, so results may not be precise).